 Coast Guard, DHS.

-The Coast Guard is changing the regulations that govern the operation of the U.S. Highway 101 bascule bridge across the Chehalis River, mile 0.1, at Aberdeen, Washington.
-At least one-hour notice by telephone will be required at all times for draw openings.
+The Coast Guard proposes to modify the drawbridge operation regulation for the U.S. Highway 101 bascule bridge across the Chehalis River, mile 0.1, at Aberdeen, Washington, so that one-hour notice would be required at all times.
 The change is necessary to allow the bridge owner to reduce the staffing requirements of the bridge in light of the infrequent openings requested for the bridge.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this rule, call or Start Printed Page 16003e-mail Austin Pratt, Chief, Bridge Section, Waterways Management Branch, 13th Coast Guard District; telephone 206-220-7282, e-mail email@example.com.
-If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information
+If you have questions on this proposed rule, call or e-mail Austin Pratt, Chief, Bridge Section, Waterways Management Branch, 13th Coast Guard District; telephone 206-220-7282, e-mail email@example.com.
+If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

 Background and Purpose

-This rule enables the Washington State Department of Transportation, the owner of the Chehalis River Bridge, to operate the draw only if at least one-hour notice is provided at all times.
-This notice will be given by telephone to 360-533-9360.
+The proposed rule would enable the Washington State Department of Transportation, the owner of the Chehalis River Bridge, to operate the draw only if at least one-hour notice is provided at all times.
+This notice would be given by telephone to 360-533-9360.
 A marine radio will also be maintained at the bridge, but will only be monitored when a draw tender is present.
-Previously, one-hour notice was only required between 9 p.m. and 5 a.m.
+Currently, one-hour notice is only required between 9 p.m. and 5 a.m.

-Over the years ship traffic has dwindled on this reach of the Chehalis River.
-From June through September 2009 the draw did not open for large oceangoing vessels.
+From June through September 2009 the draw has not opened for large oceangoing vessels.
 The former ship traffic is now focused seaward of the bridge following the recent closure of timber terminals above the bridge.
-The bridge averages only seven openings a month during those daylight hours when a draw operator is present.
-The Washington State Department of Transportation requested this change to reduce unnecessary staffing of the drawbridge in light of the infrequent openings requested for the bridge.
+Currently, the bridge averages only seven openings a month during those daylight hours when a draw operator is present.
+The Washington State Department requested this change to reduce unnecessary staffing of the drawbridge in light of the infrequent openings requested for the bridge.